-Majority of sealcoatings are intimate dispersions of refined coal tar (or asphalt cement- AC), clay, emulsifiers and specialty chemicals in water.
+Asphalt emulsion is made up asphalt, emulsifying agent, specialty chemicals, fillers, and water.
 Being water-based, sealcoatings are safe to handle and store.
 Over the decades it has been established that sealcoatings provide years of protection to asphalt surfaces, when applied properly and allowed to cure under the right ambient conditions.

 The major components of a sealer are:

-1 – Refined Coal tar or Asphalt is called the Binder or the glue that holds the inorganic fillers (clay, sand/aggregate, etc.) tightly bound in the sealer film, after full cure.
-Both asphalt and coal tar are thermoplastic materials meaning that they soften and melt at higher temperatures and become hard at cooler temperatures.
+1 – Asphalt is the binder or the glue that holds everything together (clay, sand/aggregate, etc.) tightly bound in the sealer film, after full cure.
+Asphalt is a type of material that softens and melt at higher temperatures and become hard at cooler temperatures.